cyberboy666/lateral_led_controller/README.md

 thanks to Tor for user testing + detailed feedback and suggestions + help with web interface design. thanks to the Lateral Movement Crew: Leo, Teesh, Wendy, Luke, Sean - for all the work into making these parties happen

----

-known issues:

-_when WeMos_USB_to_SERIAL module is connected and controller is running there is a known bug where ethernet will not work unless the serial_monitor is open - this is due to ETH01 boards using same pin for ethernet clock and program_low IO0_